-Chair: Paige Williams, PhD, Senior Statistician, Harvard T. H. Chan School of Public Health
+Chair: Paige Williams, PhD, Senior Lecturer on Biostatistics, Harvard T. H. Chan School of Public Health

-The primary aims of the Cardiopulmonary Working Group (CPWG) are (1) to evaluate the effects of HIV and antiretroviral (ARV) treatment on cardiac and pulmonary function in children and adolescents with perinatally-acquired HIV infection or perinatally-exposed to HIV but uninfected, and (2) to evaluate the safety of ARV treatment given to HIV-infected pregnant women on cardiac and pulmonary health of their children.
-The CPWG is comprised of 10-20 experts in cardiology, pulmonary medicine, immunology, pediatrics, biostatistics, and epidemiology.
+The primary aims of the Cardiopulmonary Working Group (CPWG) are to (1) evaluate the effects of HIV and antiretroviral (ARV) treatment on cardiac and pulmonary function in children and adolescents with perinatally-acquired HIV infection (PHIV) or perinatally-exposed to HIV but uninfected (PHEU), (2) evaluate the safety of ARV treatment given to HIV-infected pregnant women on cardiac and pulmonary health of their children, and (3) explore the pathophysiologic mechanisms of cardiopulmonary abnormalities in PHIV and PHEU children and adolescents.
+The CPWG is comprised of 10-20 experts in cardiology, pulmonology, immunology, pediatrics, biostatistics, and epidemiology.

-Some of the past projects include evaluation of serum biomarkers of cardiac function in HIV-exposed uninfected (HEU) children, echocardiographic measures of cardiovascular function and structure, and pulmonary function tests of HIV-infected and HEU children.
-In terms of cardiovascular objectives, we have evaluated predictors of elevated cardiac biomarkers (such as C-reactive protein), and demonstrated associations of these biomarkers with echocardiographic measures among HEU children in the SMARTT study.
-We have also shown that HIV-infected children have marked improvement in cardiac functioning based on echocardiographic measures as compared to HIV+ cohorts studied earlier in the HIV epidemic, but still show some differences from HEU children of similar ages in the PHACS AMP study.
-In terms of pulmonary functioning, members of this working group demonstrated an increased risk of asthma in the HIV+ children in AMP as compared to the HEU controls.
-This finding stimulated a subgroup of this working group to initiate a separate PHACS substudy, the Ancillary Pulmonary Complication of HIV Infection study, which has conducted pulmonary function testing on a subset of AMP participants in order to better understand the role of HIV in asthma and other pulmonary diseases.
+Some of the past projects include evaluation of serum biomarkers of cardiac function in both PHEU and PHIV children, echocardiographic measures of cardiovascular function and structure, and pulmonary function tests of PHIV and PHEU children.
+In terms of cardiovascular objectives, we have evaluated predictors of elevated cardiac and inflammatory biomarkers (such as C-reactive protein), and demonstrated associations of these biomarkers with echocardiographic measures among PHEU and PHIV children in both the PHACS SMARTT and AMP studies.
+We have also shown that PHIV children in the contemporary ARV era have marked improvement in cardiac function based on echocardiographic measures as compared to cohorts with perinatal HIV infection studied earlier in the HIV epidemic, but still show some differences from PHEU children of similar ages in the PHACS AMP study.
+In terms of pulmonary function, we demonstrated an increased risk of asthma and pulmonary complications in the PHIV children in AMP as compared to the PHEU controls, with some findings based on a PHACS substudy, the Ancillary Pulmonary Complications of HIV Infection study, in which pulmonary function tests were conducted in order to better understand the role of HIV in asthma and other pulmonary diseases.

-The Cardiopulmonary Working Group has also coordinated with other working groups to participate in specific concepts with overlapping interests.
-For example, the WG collaborated with the Metabolic, Nutrition, and Growth Working Group on an analysis of cardiac risk factors in adolescents aged 15 or older, based on risk prediction models.
-The creation of a DNA library on PHACS subjects also was strongly endorsed by the Cardiopulmonary Working Group.
+The CPWG has also coordinated with other working groups to participate in research with overlapping interests.
+For example, the CPWG collaborated with the Metabolic, Nutrition, and Growth Working Group on an analysis of cardiac risk factors in adolescents aged 15 or older, based on risk prediction models, and completed two projects related to vitamin D deficiency and its relation to HIV infection status and echocardiographic outcomes.
+The creation of a DNA library on PHACS subjects also was strongly endorsed by the CPWG.

-New directions of future research include proposals to evaluate the relationship of echocardiogram parameters among children in the AMP study with both cardiac biomarkers and vitamin D. In addition, there is great interest in studying the genotype of HIV+ and HEU children in the PHACS AMP studies to better understand whether certain mutations may predispose patients to cardiovascular or pulmonary complications.
+New directions of future research include proposals to use the extensive genotyping information obtained from the PHACS AMP study to better understand whether certain mutations may predispose patients to cardiovascular or pulmonary complications.
 These proposed genetic studies will take the PHACS program well into the next era of HIV medicine, namely the role of genetics in diagnosis and management of HIV infection in children, adolescents, and young adults.

 Complications Working Group